 Making your papier mache paste

-- Measure out a mug of flour and 3 mugs of water.
+- Measure out a cup of flour and 2-3 cups of water.

 - In a saucepan, mix a little of the water with the flour to make a smooth paste (you can also make this mixture in the microwave.. more info on DIY Paper Mache Paste here – just pop the mixture in a bowl and heat in the microwave).

 - Add the rest of the water and ask a grown-up to heat the mixture until it boils – they must keep stirring all the time!
 A whisk can be really helpful!
 Turn the heat down and let the mixture simmer until the paste thickens.